 Cons

-• Assembly can be a bit difficult
+• Assembly can be difficult

-A tester whose high chair converted into a step stool put that one away in favor of this one.
+✔️ TESTING NOTES: A tester whose high chair converted into a step stool put that one away in favor of this one.
 "The Lalo seems more grounded and stable, which is really important for my 2-year-old who is wild about climbing," she told us.
 It can hold up to 200 pounds, second only to our best overall choice.

 "This was sleek and the design was so nice that I didn't mind it out in my home," another parent said.
 But the Lalo is the priciest choice on our list, and an engineer in our Lab had some trouble building it.
 "You need to read directions really carefully, and it was hard for me to get all the pieces flush," he said.
-There's a YouTube instruction video that can help.
+There's a YouTube instructional video that can help.

-How we test learning towers
+How we chose the best learning towers

 a mom helps her child stir while he stands on a learning tower